"This bread we have baked represents each one of us in this family," says the prayer we recite after baking the prosphora, or communion bread.

 Well it was a Christmas miracle, apparently.
 No, no I did not ruin Christmas--so she said.
 There were spare loaves in the freezer--so she said.
 I'll never know if this response was a belated Christmas gift, or the facts of the matter.
 But it's water under the bridge now.

 Now I have a few friends who call me or email me, or both, the week I'm scheduled to bake.
 It's a community effort all right.

 But not--and here we arrive at the third skewed element of my imagined communion-bread-baking-family bliss--not a community effort which generally involves my family.
 Generally I am the lone baker.
 Sometimes I make the rest of them join me in prayers before and after baking, or help me knead, sometimes do the seal.
-But sometimes I feel like Henny Penny, an angry, impious Henny Penny in an impious barnyard.
+But sometimes I feel like the Little Red Hen, an angry, impious Little Red Hen in an impious barnyard.
 As a matter of fact, we have never all four done this process from start to finish.
 Just today one child refused to join me.
 (What?!
 Was it something I said?!)
 Here I am at the door of my seventeenth year of marriage, and no part of my family life looks like my fantastical imaginings from the beginning.
 Our home is often a jaggedy place with more bickering than laughter.
 Each one of us has struggles and strife.
-I myself am a Christian whose life does not look like I imagined it would, whose spirituality is hit and miss, whose faith is like a rowboat full of holes and who clings to grace, and to the church, like a drowning man to a life preserver in a tempest-tosssed ocean, and whose house is a mess.
+I myself am a Christian whose life does not look like I imagined it would, whose spirituality is hit and miss, whose faith is like a rowboat full of holes and who clings to grace, and to the church, like a drowning woman to a life preserver in a tempest-tossed ocean, and who has really a lot of laundry to do.